Ensuring development takes place responsibly

 Designing and using test environments in an efficient, effective way is a major engineering discipline in its own right.
 There’s little point in repeating the same test again and again with little variation.
 That would consume resources and delay product release with little additional benefit.
 Testing is, therefore, a creative activity.
 On the other hand, the more that test processes can be automated, the easier it can be to ensure they are completed in a comprehensive manner.

 One new factor in recent times is the ability for technology to be tested in virtual environments, that is in simulations.
-The principle of “Analyse via simulations” urges that attention be given to virtual reality simulations in which products and methods can be analysed in advance of real-world deployment, with a view to uncovering potential surprise developments that may arise in stress conditions.
+The principle of “Analyse via simulations” urges that attention be given to simulations in which products and methods can be analysed in advance of real-world deployment, with a view to uncovering potential surprise developments that may arise in stress conditions.

 Maintain human oversight